zhibirc/dbtex/readme.md

 import { DbTex } from 'dbtex';

-// instantiate and create database (if not exists) in path: path-to-directory-with-database/name-of-database const dbTex: DbTex = new DbTex({
+// Instantiate and create database (if not exists) in path: database-parent-directory/name-of-database.
+// Also specify the file size limit for table data and that it should be encrypted with built-in encoder. const dbTex: DbTex = new DbTex({
-    directory: 'database-parent-directory',
+    directory: 'databases_parent_directory',
-    name: 'database-name',
+    name: 'database_name',
     fileSizeLimit: '1MB',
     encrypt: true
 });